 Lastly, with grid trading in any market, it’s important to not be tempted to multiply your order volume and your exposure to levels beyond your affordable risk limits.

-Now that you are familiar with this system, I'll leave you with some of its advantages and disadvantages, to help you better understand what it entails and whether or not it is for you.
+I'll leave you with some of the advantages and disadvantages of the grid trading system, to help you better understand what it entails and whether or not it's for you.

 - Less screen time: When using this strategy, the only thing you need to do is set up your grid, which usually takes a couple of minutes.
 After this, your grid will trade for you within the boundaries you've set with your buy and sell stop orders.

-Later on, as the market takes a different direction, or if there are changes in your equity, you'll need to change the configuration of your grid.
-However, if you use a strong strategy based on experience and education to set up your grid, sometimes it can remain trading with the same settings for weeks, months, or years.
+As the market takes a different direction, or if there are changes in your equity, you'll need to change the configuration of your grid.
+However, if you use a strong strategy based on experience and education to set up your grid, it's possible it could remain trading with the same settings for weeks, months, or years.

 - Independent of any timeframe: Grid strategies don't analyse high, low, close, and open prices to decide when to make trades.
 Their behaviour doesn't change, regardless of the chart's timeframe.
 In other words, traders can change the timeframes on their chart without affecting their trading.

 - Regularly extracts money from the market: Grid strategies close trades often and consistently.
 When the spacing is met, the trades are executed.
 If you use wide spacing to reach wide price ranges, you're executing trades regularly.